Thelma Ruby

-Thelma Ruby, also known as Thelma Ruby-Frye (born 23 March 1925), is a British actress.
-Born Thelma Wigoder, she grew up in an Orthodox Jewish family in Leeds, England.
-Her mother, Paula, was an actress; her father was a dentist.
+Thelma Ruby (born 23 March 1925) is a British actress, best known for her long stage career and for co-adapting and starring in the one-woman show Momma Golda, about Israeli Prime Minister Golda Meir.

 Early life and education

-Ruby was educated at Leeds Girls' High School and, after evacuation with her mother to the United States during the Second World War, at Finch College in New York City.
+Ruby was born Thelma Wigoder at Chapel Allerton in Leeds.
+She grew up in an Orthodox Jewish family in Leeds.
+Her mother, Ruby, was an actress; her father, Louis, from Lithuania, was a dentist.
+She was educated at Leeds Girls' High School and, after evacuation with her mother to the United States during the Second World War, at Finch College in New York City.

 Career

 Returning to Britain in 1944, Ruby joined the Entertainments National Service Association and performed to British troops.